My perspective

 Educationally speaking

-God has given me a passion to support children with special needs and their families.
-I enjoy helping to solve the mystery of what is getting in their way to learning, relating to others or understanding their emotions.
+God has given me a passion for supporting children with special needs and their families.
+I enjoy helping to solve the mystery of what is getting in their way to learning, relating to others, or understanding their emotions.

-In my years as a special education teacher and then as a school psychologist (about 27 years) I have especially developed knowledge in ADHD, autism, behavior and learning disabilities.
+In my years as a special education teacher and then as a school psychologist (about 30 years) I have specially developed knowledge in ADHD, autism, behavior, and learning disabilities.
 My husband and I are licensed in California to help determine the presence of disabling conditions that may significantly impact a child’s education.
 My reports are based on eligibility standards and the information needed to guide educational plans in the US.